michaelbretagne/linux_web_server/README.md

 # Linux Web Server

-This application was created as my submission for the project 7 of Udacity's Full Stack NanoDegree program.
+This application was created as my submission for the **project 7** of [Udacity's Full Stack NanoDegree program](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).

 ## Project Description:
-Installation of a Linux server and prepare it to host web applications
+Installation of a Linux server and prepare it to host web applications.

 ## Development Environment Information
 Public IP Address: 52.37.68.228